djvill/APLS/doc/how-to-use/view-transcript.md

 ## Searching the transcript/participants

 Like the _Participants_ tab, the _Search_ tab provides shortcuts to a different APLS page: the [<span class="apls-page">Search</span> page]({{ '/doc/search' | relative_url }}).
-The buttons pre-fill transcript or participant [search filters]({{ '/doc/search-filters-and-options' | relative_url }}) so you can quickly search for linguistic patterns in an individual transcript, the sociolinguistic interview (that is, the transcript's <span class="transcript-attr">episode</span>).
+The buttons pre-fill transcript or participant [search filters]({{ '/doc/search-filters-and-options' | relative_url }}) so you can quickly search for linguistic patterns in an individual transcript, the sociolinguistic interview (that is, the transcript's <span class="transcript-attr">episode</span>), or all utterances from the transcript's participants (in all transcripts where they appear).

 {% include screengrab.html src="transcript/search.png" %}